Maxim-Mazurok/google-api-typings-generator/gapi.client.dlp-v2/readme.md

 });
 ```

-After that you can use Cloud Data Loss Prevention (DLP) API resources: <!-- TODO: make this work for multiple namespaces -->
+After that you can use Cloud Data Loss Prevention (DLP) resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript